Movement-DAO/move-docs/src/pages/proposals/peace-001.md

 - Clarify the ways Peace DAO can use intellectual property.

 The Terms of Service will clarify:
-- The ways in which individuals can interact with Peace DAO's online resources legally.
+- The ways in which individuals can interact with Peace DAO's online resources.
 - Peace DAO's privacy policy.
-- Peace DAO's governing laws and arbitration, and indemnify the DAO and its members.
+- Peace DAO's governing laws and arbitration rules.
 - Risks associated with Peace DAO's online resources.

 ## Risks